-Thurrock Council is committed to:

-- promoting equality of opportunity

-- celebrating and valuing diversity

-- eliminating unlawful discrimination, harassment and victimisation in all forms

-- promoting good relations and integration
+Thurrock Council is committed to providing equality of opportunity and tackling discrimination, harassment, intimidation and disadvantage.
+We are also committed to promoting good relations.

-We want Thurrock to be a place where all citizens feel they are listened to and have a stake in their community - and which supports and values individual and community initiatives that bring people together.
+We want Thurrock to be a place where all citizens feel they are listened to and have a stake in the community, and which supports and values individual and community initiatives that bring people together.